kengomatsuo/dbsigmarizz/README.md

   - `Title`: The title of the book.
   - `Description`: A brief description of the book.
   - `ISBN`: Unique identifier for the book's edition.
-  - `Stock`: The current number of available copies.
-  - `InitialStock`: The original number of copies added to the library.
 - **Script**:
   ```sql
   CREATE TABLE